sunny/active_currency/README.md

 - Choose how often you want to check for a currency (daily for example).
 - Your users do not suffer the cost of making calls to the bank rates API.
 - Your app does not go down when the bank rates API does.

-- When fetching the current rate, it uses your application cache in order not to have to do a database query.
+To fetch the rates, it uses the [eu_central_bank] gem and uses your application cache when getting the current rate in order to save on database queries.

-To fetch the rates, it uses the [eu_central_bank] gem.

 ## Usage